gimasi/TUINO_ZERO_96/README.md

 The full schemtic of the board is available <a href="/docs/Tuino096_1.1.pdf">here</a>

+## BOOTLOADER

+We are using the standard bootloader from Arduino MO, which is available <a href="https://github.com/arduino/ArduinoCore-samd/tree/master/bootloaders/mzero">here</a>.

 ## BG96 LIBRARY

 A initial library to connect and send data via UDP is present in the library directory.